alykhantejani/alykhantejani.github.io/_posts/2015-11-08-backpropagation-part-1.md

 <br />

 During my quest to learn about deep learning, I found a lot of resources online describing how neural networks work at a high level, and even how to apply them to many problems.
-However, very few described how the learning occurs in detail and in particular very few went into depth of the back-propogation algorithm, it's extensions to convolutional neural networks (the most popular flavour) and how to check whether your computation of gradients is correct when coding this.
-The goal of this blog post is mostly to to act as a notebook for myself, for when I need a refresher on the derivation of backpropogation equations, but also to (hopefully) help anyone else who is trying to understand this (via google's wonderful indexing :)).
+However, very few described how the learning occurs in detail and in particular very few went into depth of the back-propagation algorithm, it's extensions to convolutional neural networks (the most popular flavour) and how to check whether your computation of gradients is correct when coding this.
+The goal of this blog post is mostly to to act as a notebook for myself, for when I need a refresher on the derivation of backpropagation equations, but also to (hopefully) help anyone else who is trying to understand this (via google's wonderful indexing :)).

 <br />

-Before we discuss backpropogation, we have to discuss <i>gradient descent</i>.
+Before we discuss backpropagation, we have to discuss <i>gradient descent</i>.
 Gradient descent is an optimization algorithm used to find a local (or the global if you're lucky!) minimum of a function.
 In terms of machine learning, if we can express the goal of our algorithm with a <em>error</em> function (sometimes called a <em>cost</em> function), $E(x)$, then the global minimum of this function will give us the point of minimal error, which is exactly what we want our algorithm to achieve!

 <br />